sfxcode/sapphire-javafx/docs/src/main/paradox/detail/view_controller.md

-# ViewController
+# SFXViewController

-The ViewController is the core pattern for component based application design.
+The SFXViewController is the core pattern for component based application design.

 ## Features